 Emergency situations occasionally arise which may require school schedule delays, closure, or changes in transportation.
 Therefore, we encourage you to have a family plan covering actions to take in emergency situations:

-Each family should assure that their current emergency information is on file at their child’s/children’s school(s).
+Each family should ensure that their current emergency information is on file at their child’s/children’s school(s).

 - What to do if a bus does not arrive